-Examines domestic and global production and distribution of goods and services as guided by the free-market economy.
-Takes the perspective of the economist as advisor to managers and directors of a firm operating in an external economic environment and making operational and strategic decisions for the firm.
-With an understanding of supply, demand, and consumer behavior as a background, the course studies how firms remain competitive through the improvement of strategic thinking about competition in the market and efficient organizational structure and decision-making, especially involving allocating resources, managing production, and earning a profit under changing economic conditions.
-Prerequisite: MBA 501; corequisite: MBA 630
+Examines domestic and global production and distribution of goods and services as guided by free-market economy.
+Takes perspective of the economist as advisor to managers and directors of a firm operating in an external economic environment and making operational and strategic decisions for the firm.
+With an understanding of supply, demand, and consumer behavior as a background, the course studies how firms remain competitive through the improvement of strategic thinking about competition in the market and efficient organizational structure and decision-making, especially involving allocating resources, managing production, and earning a profit changing conditions. under economic Prerequisite: MBA 501; corequisite: MBA 630